Need to repot your ever vibrant Schlumbergera bridgessii?

 Just like any other cacti, this plant is relatively easy to take care of.

-However, the only thing that this peculiar cactus has compared to its family of cactus is that it doesn’t live in an arid environment.
+However, the only thing that this particular cactus has compared to its family of cactus is that it doesn’t live in an arid environment.

 When To Repot Christmas Cactus

-Most of the time, the best season to repot or transplant houseplant is during spring.
-It is when almost all plants start to actively growing.
+Most of the time, spring is the best season to repot or transplant a houseplant.
+It is when almost all plants start to actively grow.

 However, your Schlumbergera plant is a bit different.
 They actually prefer to be potted up right after they are done blooming.